 \subsection{The Class I Condition}

 In general any theory of gravity contains a set of coupled non--linear partial differential equations as equations of motion.
-This makes the task of solving them very difficult and therefore finding exact solutions describing some situation of physical interest, even if the spherical symmetry is imposed (which greatly reduces the mathematical treatment), it is not trivial to deal with such a problem.
+This makes the task of solving them very difficult and therefore finding exact solutions describing some situation of physical interest is really hard, even if the spherical symmetry is imposed, which greatly reduces the mathematical treatment.
 This inevitably requires the prescription of additional information to close the problem at least from the mathematical point of view.
 In this opportunity the system of equations given by Eqs. (\ref{eq9}) contains six unknowns, namely the geometry of the space--time $\{\Phi,b\}$, the thermodynamic variables $\{\rho, p_{r}, p_{\perp}\}$ and the $f(R)$ functional, hence it is necessary to fix three of them.
 In this case we shall fix the geometry $\{\Phi,b\}$ and the $f(R)$ gravity model.
 In order to fix $\{\Phi,b\}$ we shall employ the class I approach.
 As it is well--known, any spherically symmetric and static 4--dimensional manifold expressed by

 is of class II \cite{eisland,eisenhart}.
-This means it is necessarily to be a 6--dimensional pseudo--Euclidean space to encrust it.
+This means that, it is necessary to have a 6--dimensional pseudo--Euclidean space to encrust it.
 However, under a suitable parametrization the space--time (\ref{eq18}) can be immersed into a 5--dimensional pseudo--Euclidean space, turning into a class I \cite{eisland,eisenhart,karmarkar}.
 In general any variety $V_{n}$ can be embedded in a flat space of $n\left(n+1\right)/2$ dimensions \cite{eisland,eisenhart}.
 Nevertheless, if the lowest order of this flat space is $n+p$, we say that $V_{n}$ is of class $p$.
 A theorem due to Eiesland \cite{eisland} establishes that a general centro--symmetric space--time

 where $g_{i}=g_{i}(t,r)$ with $i=1,2,3$ are functions of the temporal $t$ and radial coordinate $r$, is of class I if and only if satisfies the following condition